-Migration of the Buckston family to the New World and Oceana
+Migration of the Buckston family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Buckston, or a variant listed above: Elizabeth Buxton who settled in Potomac Maryland in 1729; Grace Buxton settled in west New Jersey in 1773; John settled in Virginia in 1637; Robert in Virginia in 1646.

 Related Stories +